salyu9/Untitled.ConfigDataBuilder/README.md

 ![Image](Doc/Images/custom-types.png)

-Custom types cannot used in arrays or dictionaries.
+Custom types cannot be used in arrays or dictionaries if `IsScalar` returns false.

 ### Flags